caimeng2/seesus/paper/paper.md

 # Functionality

-`seesus` currently has four main functions:
-(1) Evaluating whether a statement aligns with the concept of sustainability.
-(2) Identifying SDGs and associated targets in a statement.
-(3) Classifying a statement into social, environmental, and economic sustainability.
-(4) Examining and customizing match syntax.
+`seesus` currently has four main functions: (1) evaluating whether a statement aligns with the concept of sustainability; (2) identifying SDGs and associated targets in a statement; (3) classifying a statement into social, environmental, and economic sustainability; (4) examining and customizing match syntax.

 # Acknowledgements